 First off, let’s talk about what getting hungry really means.
 It DOES NOT mean starving yourself, underconsuming calories, or skipping meals.
 This can actually slow your metabolism and contribute to fat storage because your body perceives you are in a famine, so it needs to conserve resources.
 Don’t do that.

 A word about emotional hunger: if you tend to eat when you’re upset, bored, or for comfort, you may be confused about your hunger cues because of using food to numb out rather than for energy and nourishment.
 These folks often aren’t hungry in normal intervals because of irregular eating patterns and/or binge tendencies.
 There may be issues with hunger signaling because ghrelin and leptin (the hormone that works with ghrelin to tell you when you’re full) levels may be off.
-If this is you, I encourage you to work with a therapist and/or eating disorder specialist to find out why you’re using food as comfort.
+If this is you, I encourage you to work with a therapist and/or nutritionist to find out why you’re using food as comfort.
 Same goes if you have a fear of hunger (and I have worked with many people who grew up with food scarcity and have unresolved trauma around hungry.
 Please work with a therapist to unravel the emotional issues tired to fear of hunger if this rings true for you).

-Here are the benefits to feeling hungry between meals:
+Here are some benefits to feeling hungry between meals

 Primal and ancestral lifestyle expert Mark Sisson says, I find it plausible that feeling the sensation of hunger—true hunger, as arises after a hard workout with very little in your stomach—is worth experiencing on a semi-regular basis.
 It’s a feeling humans are “meant” to feel, as our ancestral environments often dictated we go without food despite desiring (and even “needing”) it.
 WHEN is also a valuable tactic.
 To eat when hunger ensues naturally is to honor your physiology.
 If anything is a valid and accurate indicator of your body’s immediate nutritional requirements, it’s your subconscious instincts and urges. (source)

-First off, if you’re eating regularly but are never really hungry, you’re probably eating too much, and this can prevent you from losing weight, if that’s your goal.
+First off, if you’re eating regularly but are never really hungry, you may be eating too much, and this can prevent you from losing weight, if that’s your goal.
 If this is you, try cutting back a bit at mealtimes to see how that feels.
 Wait four to five hours between meals.
 You want to feel pleasantly hungry but not starving when mealtime rolls around.
 Stomach rumbling is a good thing, as we discussed above.

-If you’re always hungry, you’re not eating enough, or you’re eating too many carbs and not enough protein and/or good fat.
+If you’re always hungry, you’re not eating enough, or you may not be eating enough protein and/or good fat.
 Refined carbs (think processed foods, chips, foods containing white flour) also increase hunger and drive up blood glucose levels.
 Try adding more protein to your meals and avoid the empty carbs: bread, pasta, wheat and white flour products.
 This post will help you learn how to design meals.

 So: stop in between meal snacking, especially if you’re working on weight loss, and let yourself get hungry between meals.
 Aim to eat in 4-5 hour intervals.
-If you are hypoglycemic and prone to low blood sugar, you need to take extra care to manage your blood sugar levels, and you may need to eat more frequently.
+If you are hypoglycemic and prone to low blood sugar, you may need to take extra care to manage your blood sugar levels, and you may need to eat more frequently.

 If you have or have had an eating disorder, this type of conscious practice around hunger might be triggering for you.